FnITSTD/FnITSTD/README.md

-- 👋 Olá, Eu sou o Fernando Nascimento - Desenvolvedor de Software.
+- 👋 Olá, Eu sou o Fernando Nascimento - Analista e Desenvolvedor de Sistemas.

 <!---
 FnITSTD/FnITSTD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.